preprio/laravel-complete-starter/README.md

 ## Laravel 10 Starter

-Look at the Laravel [documentation](https://docs.prepr.io/connecting-front-end-apps/laravel) to learn more.
+Look at the [Complete guide to Laravel and Prepr personalization](https://docs.prepr.io/connecting-front-end-apps/laravel-complete-guide) to learn more.

 ## Add the environment file